filipesilva/fdb/README.md

 Reference files are in `~/fdb/demos/reference` folder but are not mounted.
 You can mount them if you want.
-I've also gathered them here to give a nice overview of what you can do, and so its easy to search over them.
+I've gathered them here to give a nice overview of what you can do, and so its easy to search over them.

 ### Readers